Side Effects (2013 film)

-Side Effects is a 2013 American psychological thriller film directed by Steven Soderbergh and written by Scott Z. Burns.
+Side Effects is a 2013 American crime thriller film directed by Steven Soderbergh and written by Scott Z. Burns.
 It stars Rooney Mara as a woman who is prescribed experimental drugs by psychiatrists (Jude Law and Catherine Zeta-Jones) after her husband (Channing Tatum) is released from prison.

 Side Effects was released in the United States on February 8, 2013, by Open Road Films.
+It received positive reviews and grossed $66 million worldwide.